cabarius/ToyBox/ToyBox/ReadMe.md

     * Various stability improvements
   * You can now unlock Lich Mythic path (was accidently removed)
 * **Bag of Tricks**
+  * Autoload of saves on launch can be disabled by holding down shift
   * **Spell/Ability Pickers** option to show acronyms in the spell slots in order to be able to identify and choose them faster
   * (***Aephiex***) Added new Quality of Life toggle 'Respec Refund Scrolls'
 * **Party Editor** Fixed bug where Recruitment was not using the new code path